bcroner/getfactors/README.md

 If you encounter a (-x, x) or (x, -x) with a -y in the lowest-order limit, followed by another (-x’, x’) or (x’, -x’) with a y in the lowest-order limit (with both x and x’ being lower in order than y, obviously), or the other way around with the y followed by a -y, then you select the minimum base among all 4 clause possibilities.
 Condensed, (-x, x)->-y immediately succeeded by (-x’, x’)->y yields base literal access.

-This source code is currently a work in progress.

-Your mother. (not you, Brent)
+Your mother. (not you, Brent) Here's 23 years, bitch.